 - 75 g cocoa powder

 - pinch of salt

 - Start by bringing all the ingredients to room temperature.
 To ensure this, leave them on the kitchen counter for half an hour.
-Next, grab a large enough bowl and start beating the sugar and butter together.
+Next, grab a large enough bowl and start beating the erythritol (or sugar) and butter together.
 Beat until you get a fluffy consistency.
 While you are doing this, melt the chocolate.
 Melt it using a technique called a bain-marie.
 Otherwise, you risk burning the chocolate.

-- In order to melt the chocolate properly, you need to put a saucepan on to the hob and add some water.
+- In order to melt the chocolate properly, you need to put a saucepan on the hob and add some water.
 Make sure it comes up to 5 cm to the side of the pan.
 Then, bring it to a boil, then lower the heat until the water simmers.
 Put a heatproof bowl on top of the saucepan and add the chocolate.
 It will melt gradually.
 But make sure you stir from time to time.